rubymotion-community/sugarcube/README.md

  UIControl
 -----------

-Inspired by BubbleWrap's `when` method, but I prefer jQuery-style verbs and sugarcube symbols.
+Inspired by [BubbleWrap's][BubbleWrap] `when` method, but I prefer jQuery-style verbs and sugarcube symbols.

 ```ruby
 button = UIButton.alloc.initWithFrame([0, 0, 10, 10])